kthpanor/vlxman/docs/opt_act.md

 @end

 ```

-Download a [text file](../input_files/alanine-ecd.inp) type of input file to calculate the ECD spectra for the 10 first excited state of the alanine molecule at the CAM-B3LYP/def2-svp level of theory.
+Download a {download}`text file <../input_files/alanine-ecd.inp>` type of input file to calculate the ECD spectra for the ten lowest singlet excited state of the alanine molecule at the CAM-B3LYP/def2-svp level of theory.

 ## Extinction coefficient